-- 1. Click the Network and Security tab, and then click Users. - 2.
-At the bottom of the Users page, click to select the checkbox for Do not clear usernames or passwords on firmware revert. - 3.
+- 1. Click the Network and Security tab, and then click the Users button. - 2.
+At the bottom of the Users page, click to select the checkbox for Do not clear usernames or passwords on firmware revert . - 3.
 After you select the checkbox, the following popup message appears: